hack-tom/cicd-testing/README.md

 ## Note

-When this repo is opened in gitlab, with the environment variables and Google Cloud Platform settings properly configured, the pipeline successfully deploys the flask app to a Google Kubernetes Engine cluster.
+When this repo is opened in gitlab with the environment variables and Google Cloud Platform settings properly configured, the pipeline successfully deploys the flask app to a Google Kubernetes Engine cluster via GitLabs' .gitlab-ci autoDevOps function.